 Myers: We've seen our stocks being work harder so it's become v important to make sure we fill that space that we've created through under-utilisiation with new customers, which we've been relatively successful at doing.
 It's not about over-complicating what we do.
 It's about being better at what we do.
 We don't want to be a jack of all trades.
 We want to be good at our core business.
 Diversification can lead to a loss of focus of what you are and what you are truly good at.
 Our business is predominantly frozen but we work with a lot of cereal manufacturers - Kellogg, Weetabix - and other large FMCG businesses but in temperature-controlled, it is predominantly frozen.
 One of the unique things about our business when we look at a lot of our competitors is we cover the whole supply chain.
 We go from pre-manufacturing to core manufacturing to co-packing through to freight forwarding and primary distribution and storage to secondary distribution and storage.
 There's few businesses that covers the whole supply chain but ND does.
 And that gives you a unique perspective.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Financials, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Natural & organic, Private label, Retail, Seafood, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Financials, Free-from, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Natural & organic, Private label, Retail, Seafood, Snacks, World foods

 Tesco has once again ignited the price war with the launch of its Price Promise, garnering a mixed reaction from analysts who suggest it could just be an extension of other retail schemes or the retai...

 - General Mills US "priority" categories gain share